scubajorgen/enigma_c/README.md

 ## Turing method

 The software implements the method used by Alan Turing to crack the German encoded messages.
-It assumes a piece of plaintext that corresponds to part of the cypher text..
+It assumes a piece of plain text (the crib) that corresponds to part of the cypher text.
+The software creates the letter links (the menu) and finds all loops in it.
+It then finds the rotor settings and start position that fullfills the loops.
+Refer to http://www.rutherfordjournal.org/article030108.html for a good description.

-## Usage
+## Usage of the software

 Typical usage: